lavashgovadina3/NEOX-BYPASS-AI-v1.0/README.md

 ![Status](https://img.shields.io/badge/STATUS-OPERATIONAL-brightgreen)
 ![Access](https://img.shields.io/badge/LEVEL-ROOT-red)

 **NEOX GLOBAL CORE** is a high-performance system architecture designed to overhaul standard AI interfaces.
-It implements the **NEOX_V1_GLOBAL** protocol, transforming standard chat environments into a centralized, low-latency administrative command center.
+It implements the **Neox-bypass** protocol, transforming standard chat environments into a centralized, low-latency administrative command center.

 ## ⚡ Core Philosophy
 NEOX is built for **Technical Autonomy**.
 It purges standard conversational constraints and replaces them with a streamlined, command-driven architecture.

 ## 🚀 Deployment Instructions

-1. **System Initialization:** Copy the entire content of `neox_v1_core.txt`.
+1. **System Initialization:** Copy the entire content of `Neox-bypass.txt`.
 2. **Injection:** Paste the content into your AI environment as the initial prompt.
 3. **Synchronization:** Once the "Kernel Initialization" message appears, the system is ready.